blacklanternsecurity/bbot/README.md

 ~~~

 # Credit
 BBOT is written by @TheTechromancer.
-Most web functionality in BBOT is created by @pmueller-bls, who wrote most of the web-oriented modules and helpers.
+Web hacking in BBOT is made possible by @pmueller-bls, who wrote most of the web-oriented modules and helpers.

 Very special thanks to the following people who made BBOT possible:
 - Steve Micallef (@smicallef) for creating Spiderfoot, by which BBOT is heavily inspired
-- Aleksei Kornev (@alekseiko) for allowing us to use the `bbot` Pypi repository
+- Aleksei Kornev (@alekseiko) for allowing us ownership of the `bbot` Pypi repository <3